jamiebrown201/hipstergram_tutorial/README.md

 # Hipstergram tutorial
-Hello and welcome to the beginning of the rest of your life.
 You are about to embark on a journey into the world of "ruby on rails", we will be making a simple website that will help you understand a bit better HOW rails works and WHY we use it.

 Rails today, world domination tomorrow.